aheinze/phpup/README.md

 Auto-detected values are marked as "(auto-detected)" and can be overridden by editing the field.

+**Responsive Interface:**
+- Automatically adapts to terminal size changes
+- Hides/shows panels based on available space
+- Works on terminals as small as 40x10
+- Instant resize handling without losing state

 **Available actions:**
 - F2: Initialize project configuration (when needed)
 - F3: Stop all FrankenPHP processes
-- F4: Process manager (list/kill processes)
+- F4: Process manager (shows working directory for each process)
 - F5: Run server
 - F6: Test/dry-run (show command preview)
 - Q: Quit TUI